maxitg/SetReplace/README.md

 ### VertexCoordinateRules

-It is possible to manually specify some or all coordinates for the vertices.
+It is possible to manually specify some or all coordinates for the vertices:
 ```
 In[] := WolframModelPlot[{{1, 2, 3}, {2, 4, 5}, {2, 6, 7, 8}, {8, 9, 1}},
  VertexCoordinateRules -> {1 -> {0, 0}, 2 -> {1, 0}, 3 -> {0, 1}},